DinoChiesa/Apigee-Csv-Shredder/Readme.md

      --data-binary @csv/super-simple.csv
 ```

-Notice that the file is specified to curl with --data-binary.
-If you use -d or --data-ascii, curl will eliminate newlines, which will cause the CSV to be mangled before it is sent to the API Proxy.
+Notice that the file is specified to curl with `--data-binary`.
+If you use `-d`
+or `--data-ascii`, curl will eliminate newlines, which will cause the CSV to be
+mangled before it is sent to the API Proxy.

-The cache will then hold a Map with 3 key/value pairs. it will look like this:
+The cache will then hold a `Map` with 3 key/value pairs. it will look like this:

 ```
   {